 The third alternative is to consider using a hair loss supplement concurrently with your anti-depressant.
 Hair loss supplements are a great way to replenish the needed vitamins and minerals your hair needs for healthy growth.
-However, look for a “smart” hair loss supplement – one that also contains ingredients that help fight hair loss in a comprehensive way from the root.
+However, look for a supplement specifically for hair – one that also contains ingredients that help support healthy hair growth in a comprehensive way from the root.
 One such ingredient to look for is Ashwagandha.

 Ashwagandha: A Natural Reliever of anxiety, depression and stress